bl-sdk/unrealsdk/README.md

                                   &on_main_menu);
 ```

 Once your hook runs, you start having access to unreal objects.
-You can generally interact with any
+You can interact with unreal values
-unreal value (such as the properties on an object) through the templated `get` and `set` functions.
+through the `get` and `set` functions.
+These functions take the expected property type as a template
-These functions take the expected property type as a template arg (and will throw exceptions if it
+arg, and will throw exceptions if it doesn't appear to line up.
-doesn't appear to line up).
-All property accesses are evaluated at runtime, meaning you don't need
-to generate an sdk specific to your game.

 ```cpp
 auto paused = hook.args->get<UBoolProperty>(L"StartPaused"_fn);